MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

 ## Work with notes and posts

-Notes allows you to record richly formatted information and images for reference, summary, or investigation.
+Notes allow you to record richly formatted information and images for reference, summary, or investigation.
 You can easily add a mention to another user or a reference to a timeline record using Posts.

 ### Add a note or post to a record on timeline

-When enabled by your system administrator, you can either add a **Note** or a **Post** to a record on timeline.
+When enabled by your system administrator, you can either add a note or a post to a record on timeline.
 Each note has a maximum size limit of 100,000 characters.

-You can also enter a **Note** and add it to a record, but you can only add one attachment per note.
-If **Note** is not enabled by your system administrator, you cannot add an attachment.
+You can also enter a note and add it to a record, but you can only add one attachment per note.
+If note is not enabled by your system administrator, you cannot add an attachment.

 **Note display view**